tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   risk_pca = pca.fit_transform(df_risk)
   ```

-Explain to students that after dimensionality reduction, we get as a result a smaller set of dimensions, these dimensions are the **principal components**.
+Explain to students that after dimensionality reduction, we get a smaller set of dimensions as a result.
+These dimensions are the **principal components**.
 There isn’t a particular meaning assigned to each principal component; the new components are just the two main dimensions of variation that contains most of the information in the original dataset.

 * The resulting principal components, are transformed into a DataFrame to be used next to fit the k-means algorithm.
 You can see that principal component values have no direct relationship with the values in the original dataset.
 They can be seen as a reduced representation of the original data.